Those not attending the Indio, California, festival can also download the app, which offers behind-the-scenes virtual-reality content

 The latest industry news to your inbox.

-Harry Styles, Billie Eilish, The Weeknd and Swedish House Mafia are to headline the Goldenvoice-promoted festival’s first in-person event since 2019, which returns this Friday and runs over two weekends (15–17 and 22–24 April) at the Empire Polo Club in Indio, California.
+Harry Styles, Billie Eilish and Ye (aka Kanye West) are to headline the Goldenvoice-promoted festival’s first in-person event since 2019, which will run across two weekends (15–17 and 22–24 April) at the Empire Polo Club.
+General sale tickets cost $449-$549, with VIP passes priced between $929 and $1,119.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.